tmansuroglu/fs-starter/README.md

 <details open>
 <summary>Phase 6: Basic RESTful CRUD endpoints and views</summary>

+### Completed

-- Register page
+- Create Register page (basic UI)
-- Login page
+- Create Login page (basic UI)
+- Add prisma errors into error handling middleware
+- Change file organization
+- Update README.md
+- Refactor error structure from string[] to Record<string, string>

+### In progress

 - Session restful crud
   - JWT + bcrypt
 - User restful crud

+### TODO

 - Admin page
 - Route guard for pages and endpoints
-- Add prisma errors into error handling middleware
-- Refactor error structure from string[] to Record<string, string>
-- Refactor file organization from layered to by feature
-  - Update README.md
 - Improve validation messages from prisma orm
-- Router ve index.ts içindeki middlewareler çalışıyor mu?
+- Make sure all the middlewares in index.ts and router files are working as inteded
 - Domain Layer Purity ?
 There is leak
-- Infrastructure vs Middleware
+- Infrastructure vs Middleware.
+Some files are misplaced.
+Maybe logic is not understood properly
 - Null‐checks: In your session service, you do user?.id when signing your JWT; if getUserByEmail returns null, you’ll sign { userId: undefined }.
 Either ensure the user exists (throw an error) before hashing or keep your types consistent.

 </details>